johnhungerford/zikyo/README.md

 ### Dependency injection

 Kyo does not yet have a `provide` macro that can reliably construct a dependency graph from a collection of constructors like ZIO does.
-Kyo's `.provide` will simply provide a dependency, removing from the `Envs` intersection, and must be called multiple times to handle all the dependencies.
+Kyo's `.provide` will provide only a single dependency, removing from the `Envs` intersection.
+It must be called multiple times to handle all the dependencies.
 Use `provideAs` to ensure the type of the dependency is widened to the required type when providing an implementation of an abstract service.

 ## Acknowledgements